kusubooru/tagaa/README.md

 # local-tagger
-This is a user interface for the 'Bulk Add CSV' extension of Shimmie2.
+User interface for the 'Bulk Add CSV' extension of Shimmie2.

+local-tagger will launch a web interface in a new browser window, which allows to add tags, source and rating on each image that is contained in the current directory (or the one specified by the -dir option).
+Subfolders are ignored.
+Supported types: "gif", "jpeg", "jpg", "png", "swf"

+The web interface allows to save the image metadata in a CSV file as expected by the 'Bulk Add CSV' Shimmie2 extension.
+If a CSV file with the name 'bulk.csv' (or a name specified by the -csv option) is found, it will be loaded automatically on start up.

-Assuming a folder containing images, it will launch an interface that will allow to add tags, source and rating on each image.
-Upon clicking the save button, it will create a CSV file containing the image metadata.
-The folder containing the CSV file and the images can then be uploaded on the server and used by the 'Bulk Add CSV' Shimmie2 extension to add the images in bulk.
+The folder containing the CSV file and the images can then be manually uploaded to the server and used by the 'Bulk Add CSV' extension to bulk add the images to Shimmie2.